rmaC7/datasciencecoursera/README.md

 Today, Tuesday, I successfully downloaded README.md from GitHub repository using the Git Bash interface.
 I am updating README.md from my Windows 8 laptop.

+The following line I inserted from my Linux machine.
+So I suspect I have this editing Gitting and committing pretty much sewn up, if you're reading this, then you can see with your own eyes.

 I feel satisfaction because I resolved a conflict between these two versions of README.

 ##Note